 So what can family caregivers due to prevent dehydration in elderly with dementia?

-Here are some of the best ways to prevent dehydration in the elderly person living with memory loss:
+Here are some of the best ways to prevent dehydration in an elderly person, especially those living with memory loss:

 People with memory loss may simply forget to drink water.
 Make it a practice to encourage them to drink often.
-Don’t just ask your family member if they want a drink, hand their cup to them and urge them to drink.
+Don’t just ask your family member if they want a drink.
+Instead, hand their cup to them and urge them to drink.

 There are other steps you can take besides drinking water that will help promote hydration.
 Eating the right foods is one.
-Many fruits and vegetables are high in water content.
-Berries, melon, cucumber, lettuce and other leafy greens are just a few.
+Many fruits and vegetables, like berries, melon, cucumber, lettuce and other leafy greens are high in water content.

-If you are finding it difficult to manage a loved one’s Alzheimer’s disease at home, we invite you to call the Elmcroft Senior Living community nearest you that offers Memory Care to schedule a tour of Heartland Village.
+If you are finding it difficult to manage a loved one’s Alzheimer’s disease at home, we invite you to call the Elmcroft Senior Living community nearest you that offers Memory Care to schedule a tour.